+Where you choose to run your food co-op will affect its popularity and success.
 Most food co-ops use venues that are free (or very low cost), as otherwise they have to generate enough money to cover rent on an on-going basis.

 Many small buying groups simply run in someone's house.
-However, if you plan to be open to the wider public and want to attract as many customers as possible you should try to find a location that’s easy to get to and that local people already use or know about.
+However, if you plan to be open to the wider public and want to attract as many customers as possible you should try to find a location that is easy to get to and that local people already use or know about.
 It is also a good idea to run your food co-op when there are other activities running in the same venue on the same day, for example a toddler group or lunch club.